jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) 2 or more companies choose to form a consolidated group under section FM 35; or (b) a company chooses to join an existing consolidated group under section FM 36.
 Condition
-(2) Despite subsection (1), this section applies only if a company forming or joining a consolidated group remains entitled to be in the consolidated group either at the start of the relevant income year or for the notice period, as applicable.
+(2) Despite subsection (1), this section applies only if a company forming or joining a consolidated group remains eligible to be in the consolidated group either at the start of the relevant income year or for the notice period, as applicable.
 Setting out income year in notice
 (3) For a notice given to the Commissioner within the notice period in an income year, the company may provide that the election applies for the income year.
 The company is treated as in the consolidated group from the start of the income year.
 When notice does not specify income year